marqosPrado/git-projeto-git/README.md

 ### Functionality

 - Calculate the area of a common triangle
-- Calculate the area of a equilateral triangle
+- Calculate the area of an equilateral triangle